 Kilee: Are you a woman who snowboards (or would like to learn how to snowboard)?
 This camp is for you!
 If your gear is collecting dust or if you want to feel confident hitting the same features as your friends – there’s something to learn at every level and there’s no shame in taking lessons if you truly want to progress your skills.

 Tegan: The camp is targeted at all ability levels (ages 19+ only due to the Après portion of the camp) and is a great option if you’re just starting out or if you’re a level 4-6 rider who’s looking to explore more challenging terrain/features and meet other female riders.

 Do you have any advice for those thinking about signing up for a camp?

 Kilee: Do it!
 If you’re already thinking about it that’s half the battle; the other half is actually clicking the button and committing.
 There’s a million excuses you could come up with – you don’t have a car, you don’t have the gear, you don’t have a place to stay.
 These are only excuses and there’s easy solutions – take the bus or rideshare, rent ski gear and/or demo a board from Showcase.Once you’re up in the mountains with a board strapped to your feet you’ll be happy you made the commitment.

 Tegan: Do it!
 No matter your ability or confidence level, the camp is setup to cater to everyone.
 You’ll be sure to leave the camp a little tired, but also feeling accomplished and motivated to become a better snowboarder.

-The next snowboard camp runs March 24/25 2018 – you can book the camp and other snow school lesson online now.
+You can book the camp and other snow school lesson online now.
 For more info on skiing and snowboarding through spring, check out Whistler.com, where team members like Kilee and Tegan are constantly checking out activities and adventures so they have the latest info to pass on to visitors.